JELGT2011/Wizards-Of-Dos/README.txt

 Choose the map you want to play in

-Beat the other player(s)
+Take advantage of different stages and beat the other player(s)

+Controlls:

 keyboard:
-WASD to move P1, arrow keys P2 ugh for 3 attacks space
+WASD to move P1, arrow keys P2

-controller
+FGH for 3 attacks
+Space for Jump

+controller:
 joystick to move
 R joystick is camera
 A jump
-XMB are three attacks.
+XYB are three attacks.

-Win the game!

-Replay?

 vi.
 Which scene file is the main file that should be opened first in Unity